February Gardening To-Do List

 Prune some of my deciduous shrubs

-For me, that will include my Hydrangea paniculata, H. Arborescens, and blueberries.
+For me, that will include my Hydrangea paniculata, and H. Arborescens.
 This will not only encourage new growth in the spring, it will also improve the plants’ structure.
 But make sure you don’t prune your spring flowering shrubs…wait until after they bloom to do that (e.g., forsythia, Hydrangea macrophylla (the mophead kind), azaleas, and gardenias).

 Here are some links to other February gardening to-do lists or posts that I’ve found helpful…and I thought you might as well.